JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 ### FP In Python

-* Python "already has" FP including lambda, closures and Currying.
+* Python as a descendant of Lisp "already has" FP including lambda, closures and Currying.
 Here is a Curried add function.

 ```python
 adder =  lambda x: lambda y: x + y